dimes/zbuild/docs/index.md

 Packages are the atomic unit of zbuild.
 They are identified by a namespace, name, and version.
 Valid identifiers are of the format `^[a-z0-9\.\-]{1,40}$`.

-### Buildfiles
+### Build Files

 Packages are identified by directories containing a `build.yaml` file.
-These buildfiles have the following format:
+These build files have the following format:

     namespace: <string>
     name:      <string>